hardspoon/chatsemble/docs/blueprint.md

 1. Goals
 	1. Ensure documentation remains accurate, complete, and in sync with evolving code.
-	2. Provide developers with on-demand, context-aware doc snippets directly inside their IDE.
+	2. Provide AI coding agent with on-demand, context-aware doc snippets directly inside their IDE.
 	3. Automate detection and remediation of gaps, inconsistencies, and outdated references.
 	4. Maintain a transparent, traceable to-do list of documentation tasks driven by high-level project goals.
 	5. Preserve a local-first, privacy-respecting architecture with optional scale-out to managed services.